SolverMax/Collated/Diet/Diet-in-Pyomo/readme.md

 # Diet in Pyomo

 ## Summary
 Description: Select foods that satisfy daily nutritional requirements at minimum cost.
+Integer variant, based on the number of servings of each food.

 Category: Diet.